Panel’s report blasts Boeing, FAA for crashes, seeks reforms

 “Obviously the system is inadequate,” DeFazio said.
 “We will be adopting significant reforms.”

-He wouldn’t give details of possible changes, saying committee leaders are in talks with Republicans about legislation.
+He wouldn’t give details, saying committee leaders are in talks with Republicans about legislation.
 He said the committee won’t scrap the delegation program, and he hopes to reach agreement on reforms before year’s end.

-The Senate Commerce Committee on Wednesday could make changes to a bipartisan bill introduced in June giving the FAA more control over picking company employees who sign off on safety decisions.
+A Senate committee on Wednesday could make changes to a bipartisan bill giving the FAA more control over picking company employees who sign off on safety decisions.
 One improvement may be that a plane with significant changes from previous models would need more FAA review.

 The House report stems from an 18-month investigation into the October 2018 crash of Lion Air flight 610 in Indonesia and the crash of Ethiopian Airlines flight 302 in March of 2019.
 The Max was grounded worldwide shortly after the Ethiopia crash.
 Regulators are testing planes with revamped flight control software, and Boeing hopes to get the Max flying again late this year or early in 2021.